Grow to Ship -

 - Packing peanuts - inexpensive but not widely used any longer.
 Messy to use and take up a lot of storage space in your home.

 - Air-pillows - widely used.
 The air-pillow machine is expensive.
 Save inflated air-pillows from packages you receive from other shippers.
 Take up a lot of storage space but worth it.

 - Bubble wrap - reasonably priced.
 Save bubble wrap from packages you receive from other shippers.
 Save those used Amazon bubble poly mailers, too!

 - Brown craft paper, Newspaper - Not a good primary choice but inexpensive and great to use as supplement filler with air-pillows.
 Try getting your hands on blank newspaper as it’s cleaner to use.

 - Empty water/soda bottles - lightweight and great for keeping boxes from deforming due to a sideways strike or stacking.
-Small water bottles, 1 and 2 liter empty bottles work best.
+Small water bottles, 1 and 2-liter empty bottles work best.

 - Great Stuff spray-foam filling - Home use is relatively new for shipping fig trees.
-Best for safety of the tree but might not be a good fit for everyone.
+Best for the safety of the tree but might not be a good fit for everyone.
 I would suggest practicing before shipping.

 - Bamboo rods - Great for bracing.

 - Roll of bright colored flagging tape - Inexpensive and available from Amazon or any of the big box stores.
 Has many uses when packing.
 Great for tying things off.
 Lightweight and easy to break for the customer.